-Rule 4.14 manages the effects of erecting buildings in Wāhi Taonga Management Area C39(b) at Rakaia Huts.
-Activities which may disturb this area and sites require a resource consent, so the Council can assess whether the activity will affect any culturally important site, as advised by local rūnanga and the New Zealand Historic Places Trust Pouhere Taonga.
+Rule 4.14 manages the effects of erecting buildings in Wāhi Taonga Management Areas at Rakaia Huts.
+Activities which may disturb this area and sites require a resource consent, so the Council can assess whether the activity will affect any culturally important site, as advised by local rūnanga and in the case of Wāhi Taonga Management Are C39(b), the New Zealand Historic Places Trust Pouhere Taonga.